CrossGL/.github/profile/README.md

 ### 🤝 Join Our Community

 We're proud of our collaborative environment, supported by a team dedicated to pushing the boundaries of what's possible in graphics programming.
-[Team Member Names], your hard work and creativity have been instrumental in our journey.
-I am incredibly proud of what we've accomplished together.

 🔗 **Stay Connected**
 - **Demos**: Check out what CrossGL can do in our open-source [demo repository](https://github.com/CrossGL/demos/tree/main).